pip-services/pip-services-docs/content/en/getting_started/tutorials/microservice_dockerization/step3.md

   Not available
 {{< /tabsection >}}

-Once again, this script is pretty similar to the ones we’ve already written.
-What’s new in this script is the indication of which file needs to be used to start the application, as well as what port we need to expose to make the service available from outside the container (EXPOSE "8080:8080").
+Once again, this script is pretty similar to the ones we've already written.
+What's new in this script is the indication of which file needs to be used to start the application, as well as what port we need to expose to make the service available from outside the container (EXPOSE "8080:8080").

-We checked that our microservice is functional in the previous “testing” step, but this doesn’t guarantee that the container that the microservice is running in will work as needed.
+We checked that our microservice is functional in the previous "testing" step, but this doesn't guarantee that the container that the microservice is running in will work as needed.
 To check this, we can create a special Docker Compose environment.
 Place the following code into a file named **docker-compose.yml**:

 ```yml
 version: '3.3'